puma/puma-dev/README.md

 * Supports Mac __and__ Linux
 * The honorary `pow` [is no longer maintained](https://github.com/basecamp/pow/commit/310f260d08159cf86a52df7ddb5a3bd53a94614f)

-## Install
+## Install on macOS

 * Via Homebrew is the easiest: `brew install puma/puma/puma-dev`
 * Or download the latest release from https://github.com/puma/puma-dev/releases
 * If you haven't run puma-dev before, run: `sudo puma-dev -setup` to configure some DNS settings that have to be done as root
-* Run `puma-dev -install` to configure puma-dev to run in the background on ports 80 and 443 with the domain `.dev`.
+* Run `puma-dev -install` to configure puma-dev to run in the background on ports 80 and 443 with the domain `.test`.
-  * If you're currently using pow, puma-dev taking control of `.dev` will break it.
+  * If you're currently using pow, puma-dev taking control of `.test` will break it.
 If you want to just try out puma-dev and leave pow working, pass `-d pdev` on `-install` to use `.pdev` instead.

 *NOTE:* if you had pow installed before in the system, please make sure to run pow's uninstall script.
 Read more details in [the pow manual](http://pow.cx/manual.html#section_1.2).